 Golf putting drills at home – happy putting

-I hope you enjoyed this little article.
-I am sure that if you follow these drills, you will notice a difference quickly.
-I have made the training accessible, so you can do them any time you have a few spare minutes.
+I hope you enjoyed our practice putting at-home tips.
+I am sure that if you follow these putting drills, you will notice a difference quickly.
+I have made the training accessible, so you can do them any time you have a few spare minutes for putting at home.

 You can do them inside if it’s raining and out in the yard if it is not.
-And I know you like to know more about how the game works, so if you are feeling a bit lazy settle down with a video or book.
-Finally, don’t forget that mental strength, it is a big part of golf.
+And I know you like to know more about how the game works, so if you feel a bit lazy, settle down with a video or book.
+Finally, don’t forget that mental strength is a big part of golf.